box/developer.box.com/content/pages/changelog/index.md

 [2019](page://changelog/2019) and
 [2018 release notes](page://changelog/2018).

+## 2020-06-11 / New enterprise events for tasks

+Starting today, the [enterprise event stream](g://events/for-enterprise/) will begin producing new task and task assignment events and some existing task events will return additional fields.

+New task and task assignment events:

+* Task update
+* Task assignment delete

+Existing task and task assignment events with new fields:

+* Task assignment create
+* Task assignment update
+* Task create

 ## 2020-05-12 / New shield alert events

 As of today, [Box Shield][box-shield] will begin producing new security events